-Thrilled to announce that I've been accepted as a fellow with the RSA, a think tank and societal change organisation.Take a look at the latest thinking and areas of work here
+Thrilled to announce that I've been accepted as a fellow with the RSA, a societal change organisation.Take a look at the latest thinking and areas of work here

 May 2022-Interview With #LondonBookFair

 My 5 minute interview with @LondonBookFair up here - discussing #illustration, Cornwall, Sun the pit pony and the Metaverse.
 Yep.

 So pleased to have been awarded a Purple Dragonfly award for excellence in children's literature alongside talented writer Agatha Rodi for 'Amelie Gets Busy!'
 The book has now developed into a duel language book called 'Amelie Is Impressed', available as English to Greek and French to Greek textbooks and published by 24 Grammata.

 Art Wow are now making some of my designs into home and giftware as well as stationary and prints.
 All the products are handmade in the UK and are a beautiful quality, so I'm really pleased to have my work accepted onto the site.
 Take a look at some of my illustration here at Artwow.co

 I'm excited to work in a new style and am looking at characterisation for children's books in this bright pop art look.
 The work is inspired by Majolica pottery from the 19thC, all whimsy and colour, but of course also pop art with a touch of Dia De Los Muertos, Mexican Day of the Dead bright sugar skulls and ofrendas thrown in.

 The much awaited picture book 'You Can Do It Tom Mouse!' is available from the end of November at all good book shops and via new publisher www.tommouse.co.uk

 There is also a small batch of plushy toys that are just adorable, and definitely worth grabbing before they are all gone!